morganestes/mm-shipping-options/readme.txt

 == Description ==
 By default, MemberMouse adds *every* shipping option you have configured to an order form, even if you don't want them displayed (like ones that are internal use, free shipping options, etc.).

-Custom Shipping Options for MemberMouse enables you to filter out those extra options by specifying which ones you _do_ want displayed.
+Custom Shipping Options for MemberMouse enables you to filter out those extra options by specifying which ones you *do* want displayed.
 Only want U.S. and International shipping as choices (leaving free shipping for your Customer Service reps, or as a special offer)?
 No problem!
 Just add it to your URL and you're good to go.

 == Installation ==
-1. This plugin can only be used in conjunction with MemberMouse.com's paid plugin.
+1. This plugin can only be used in conjunction with the [MemberMouse Platform paid plugin](http://membermouse.com/).
 It must be installed and activated prior to using this one.
 2. Follow standard plugin installation and activation methods.

 == Frequently Asked Questions ==